MITgcm/MITgcm/doc/examples/examples.rst

        :lineno-match:

 - This line sets parameter :varlink:`deltaT`, the timestep used in stepping forward the model, to 1200 seconds.
-  In combination with the larger value of :varlink:`nTimeSteps` above, we have effectively set the model to integrate forward for :math:`77760  \times 1200 \text{ s} = 3.0` years (based on 360-day years), long enough for the solution to approach equilibrium.
+  In combination with the larger value of :varlink:`nTimeSteps` mentioned above, we have effectively set the model to integrate forward for :math:`77760  \times 1200 \text{ s} = 3.0` years (based on 360-day years), long enough for the solution to approach equilibrium.

   .. literalinclude:: ../../verification/tutorial_barotropic_gyre/input/data